Upgrade considerations & compatibility

 Before you install and run MacENCx64 for the first time on your new Mac, you need to copy over some key files.

 Essentially all encrypted chart types will not move. (hardware change).
 Just let ’em go.
+Contact any commercial 3rd party chart providers for replacements.
+Our ChartStore content will automatically refresh upon sync for active subscriptions.

 Your preferences won’t move (and shouldn’t).